-Have you noticed how all or 99% of your browser tabs have their own distinguishing logo on the side?
+Have you noticed all or 99% of your browser tabs have their own distinguishing logo on the side?
 Well that was the coolest thing (back in 1999) when Internet Explorer first supported it.

-Adding a Favicon – The Traditional Way
+Favicon HTML: The Traditional Way to Add a Favicon

 You can use one of the many online tools out there to convert an ICO from a PNG image.

 Your browser will pick your favicon from by dropping the file on the root directory.
 As practice, let’s add the favicon.ico to the index.html between the <head> tag.
 Add the following code to your <head> tag: